HB-4770

 Penalties

 Civil penalty not to exceed $10,000 per violation, as determined by the Offices of the Insurance Commissioner.
-No private damages, injunctive relief, or attorney fee provisions are included.
+No private damages, injunctive relief, or attorney fees provisions.

 Who Is Covered